European-Unified-ID/EUID-docs/docs/getting-started/gs-sharing.md

 In the context of EUID, sharing is a process for distributing [raw EUIDs](../ref-info/glossary-uid.md#gl-raw-euid) from one EUID [sharing participant](../ref-info/glossary-uid.md#gl-sharing-participant) to another.

-For EUID, a sharing participant is a company that either has signed an EUID contract or fits within one of the <a href="#exceptions">exceptions</a>, and that takes part in sharing, either as a sender or a receiver.
+For EUID, a sharing participant is a company that has signed an EUID contract and that takes part in sharing, either as a sender or a receiver.

 ## Security Requirements for EUID Sharing